 Tummy Tuck (Abdominoplasty) in Atlanta

-A tummy tuck, also known as an abdominoplasty, removes excess skin and tightens up the underlying muscle, giving you a flatter, firmer, tighter stomach and a thinner waist.
-Georgia Plastic Surgery offers abdominoplasty in the Atlanta area, including full tummy tuck, mini-tummy tuck, and multiple torso contouring procedures for massive weight loss patients (fleur-de-lys, belt lipectomy, and lower body lift).
+A tummy tuck, also known as an abdominoplasty, removes excess fat and skin and tightens up the underlying muscle, giving you a flatter, firmer, tighter stomach and a thinner waist.
+Georgia Plastic Surgery offers abdominoplasty in the Atlanta area, including full tummy tuck, mini-tummy tuck, and multiple torso contouring surgical procedures for massive weight loss patients (fleur-de-lys, belt lipectomy, and lower body lift).
+We provide our tummy tuck (abdominoplasty) service in Atlanta, GA and it's surrounding suburbs, including Marietta, Kennesaw, Alpharetta and Cumming, GA.

 What is a tummy tuck?